Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: results

 \section{results}

-In this section, we present the constraints on ALPs derived from the observations of GRB 221009A obtained with the LHAASO experiment.
-The null hypothesis yields the best-fit $\chi^2$ values of 11.3 and 6.6 for two time intervals, respectively, indicating a favorable agreement.
+In this section, we present the constraints on the ALP parameters using the spectra of GRB 221009A observed by LHAASO.
+Note that under the null hypothesis, the best-fit reduced $\chi^2$ values for the two time intervals mentioned above are 11.3/9 and 6.6/10, respectively.
+This indicates that the null hypothesis can well fit the observations.

-Three HG magnetic field models are considered here.
-In order to account for the ambiguity arising from the parameters $\theta_0$ and $y_0$ related to the unknown position of the GRB in HG, we set the constraints with several selections for these two parameters.
-Considering the half-light radius of the HG $\sim 2.45$ kpc \cite{Levan:2023doz}, we take $y_0$ to be 0, 2.5, and $-2.5$ kpc.
-For Model 1, the selection $y_0=0$ kpc represents that the length of the photon path in the HG magnetic field is 10 kpc.
-For Model 2 and Model 3, we adopt three values of $\theta_0$ as $0^\circ$, $40^\circ$ and $120^\circ$.
+Three HG magnetic field models are considered in our analysis.
+To address the uncertainty associated with the parameters $\theta_0$ and $y_0$, which are linked to the ambiguous position of the GRB along the line of sight, we establish constraints with different selections for these parameters.
+Given the HG's half-light radius of $\sim 2.45~\mathrm{kpc}$ \cite{Levan:2023doz}, we take the typical values of $y_0$ as $0~\mathrm{kpc}$, $2.5~\mathrm{kpc}$, and $-2.5~\mathrm{kpc}$.
+Here, $y_0<0$ indicates that the GRB is further away from us compared to $y_0>0$.
+For Model 1, the case $y_0=0~\mathrm{kpc}$ represents that the length of the photon path in the HG magnetic field is $10~\mathrm{kpc}$.
+For Model 2 and Model 3, we consider three typical values of $\theta_0$ to be $0^\circ$, $40^\circ$, and $120^\circ$.